Leave-one-out Distinguishability in Machine Learning: Introduction

-We construct our analytical model using Gaussian Processes (GPs) to model the output distribution of neural networks in response to queries on any given set of data points.
-We also use Neural Network Gaussian Processes (NNGPs) to reason about LOOD.
-NNGPs are widely used in the literature as standalone models~\citep{neal2012bayesian}, as modeling tools for different types of neural networks~\citep{lee2017deep, novak2018bayesian, hron2020infinite, yang2019wide}, or as building blocks for model architecture search~\citep{park2020nngpguided} or data distillation for generating high-utility data~\citep{loo2022efficient}.
-We empirically validate that computed LOOD under NNGP models correlates well with the performance of membership inference attacks~\citep{ye2022enhanced, carlini2023extracting} against neural networks in the leave-one-out setting for benchmark datasets (\cref{fig:nn_nngp_agreement}).
-This demonstrates that our approach allows for an accurate assessment of \textit{information leakage} for deep neural networks, while significantly reducing the required computation time (by more than two orders of magnitude - \cref{footnote:computation_cost}) as LOOD under NNGP can be analytically computed.
-As a special form of LOOD, if we measure the gap between the \textit{mean} predictions of the leave-one-out models on a query, instead of quantifying the divergence between their \textit{distributions}, we can estimate the influence~\citep{koh2017understanding, koh2019accuracy} and memorization (self-influence)~\citep{feldman2020neural, feldman2020does} metrics (\cref{ssec:influence_memorization}).
-We experimentally show that mean distance LOOD under NNGP agrees with the actual prediction differences under leave-one-out NN retraining (\cref{subfig:influence_mean_dist_lood}), thus faithfully capturing self-influence or memorization for deep neural networks.
+We propose an \textit{analytical method} that estimates LOOD accurately and efficiently (\cref{sec:analytical_framework}), by using Gaussian Processes (GPs) to model the output distribution of neural networks in response to querying on any data point(s).\footnote{NNGPs are widely used in the literature as standalone models~\citep{neal2012bayesian}, as modeling tools for different types of neural networks~\citep{lee2017deep, novak2018bayesian, hron2020infinite, yang2019wide}, and as building blocks for model architecture search~\citep{park2020nngpguided} or data distillation~\citep{loo2022efficient}.} We empirically validate that LOOD under NNGP models correlates well with the performance of membership inference attacks~\citep{ye2022enhanced, carlini2023extracting} against neural networks in the leave-one-out setting for benchmark datasets (\cref{fig:nn_nngp_agreement}).
+We also experimentally show that mean distance LOOD under NNGP agrees with the prediction differences under leave-one-out retraining (\cref{subfig:influence_mean_dist_lood})of deep neural networks.
+This demonstrates that our approach allows an accurate assessment of \textit{information leakage and memorization (self-influence)} for deep neural networks, while significantly reducing the required computation time (by more than two orders of magnitude - \cref{footnote:computation_cost}) as we compute LOOD analytically.